xiaozheng-liu/Multi-modal-few-shot-3D-semantic-segmentation/README.md

 # Multi-modal-few-shot-3D-semantic-segmentation

-Code will be released soon.
+Data and code will be made available after the review process is complete.

 Please refer to the paper video: https://youtu.be/XwBOhX0_NuU